Henry Clifford, 10th Baron Clifford: Background

 The Clifford family, originally from Normandy, settled in England after the conquest of 1066.
 The family was elevated to the peerage in 1299 as Barons Clifford, and also held the minor baronies of Skipton in North Yorkshire and of Appleby in Westmoreland.
 The historian Chris Given-Wilson has described the Clifford family as one of the greatest 15th-century families never to receive an earldom.
-By the time of Clifford's birth, the King, HenryVI, was politically weak and occasionally incapacitated, which prevented him from ruling effectively.
+By the time of Clifford's birth, the King, Henry VI, was politically weak and occasionally incapacitated, which prevented him from ruling effectively.
 His failure to control his nobility, combined with the loss of England's French territories during the latter years of the Hundred Years' War had seen the political situation in England deteriorate into what the scholar David Loades has called a "chaos of factional quarrels".
 Civil war (known to historians as the Wars of the Roses) broke out in 1455.
 By 1461 a number of battles had been fought between nobles loyal to the Lancastrian King and those of the Yorkists, led by Richard, Duke of York, who had claimed the throne in 1460.

 These engagements became increasingly bloody, comments the author Robin Neillands, "either in the actual battle or the subsequent rout".
 At the Battle of Wakefield in December 1460 Clifford's father supposedly encountered York's second son Edmund, Earl of Rutland, on Wakefield Bridge, as the latter was attempting to flee the destruction of his father's army.
 John, Lord Clifford, crying "by God's blood, thy father slew mine and so shall I slay thee", stabbed Rutland to death.
 (Note: Shakespeare immortalised the scene in his Henry VI, Part 3, with some adjustments for dramatic effect.
 Comments the Shakespearean scholar, Peter Saccio, "following the Tudor historians, Shakespeare made Rutland a child at the time of his death.
-The cruelty of Rutland's slaughter, compounded when Margaret flourished in York's face a handkerchief dipped in Rutland's blood, is an outrage many times recalled by the Yorkist characters in RichardIII.)
+The cruelty of Rutland's slaughter, compounded when Margaret flourished in York's face a handkerchief dipped in Rutland's blood, is an outrage many times recalled by the Yorkist characters in Richard III.)
 Lord Clifford himself died on 28 March the following year during another clash at Ferrybridge, North Yorkshire.
 Tradition states that he was killed by a headless arrow to the throat and buried, along with those who died with him, in a common burial pit.